-- Mechanical waves require a medium. - A continuous wave is a regular repeating sequence of wave pulses.

-- Interference occurs when two or more waves move through a medium at the same time. - Sound is a pressure variation transmitted through matter as a longitudinal wave. - Sound is produced by vibrating objects in matter.
+- Waves transfer energy without transferring matter. - Mechanical waves require a medium. - A continuous wave is a regular repeating sequence of wave pulses. - Interference occurs when two or more waves move through a medium at the same time. - Sound is a pressure variation transmitted through matter as a longitudinal wave. - Sound is produced by vibrating objects in matter.

-- How do waves transfer energy?

-- How do waves interact?
+- How do waves transfer energy? - How do waves interact?

-- Can cell phones ring in space?
+- How do waves impact our lives? - Can cell phones ring in space?

-- Identify how waves transfer energy without transferring matter. - Contrast transverse and longitudinal waves. - Relate a wave's speed to the medium in which the wave travels. - Describe how waves are reflected and refracted at boundaries between media, and explain how waves diffract. - Relate the physical properties of sound waves to the way we perceive sound.
+- Identify how waves transfer energy without transferring matter. - Contrast transverse and longitudinal waves. - Relate wave speed, wavelength, and frequency. - Relate a wave's speed to the medium in which the wave travels. - Describe how waves are reflected and refracted at boundaries between media, and explain how waves diffract. - Apply the principle of superposition to the phenomenon of interference. - Demonstrate knowledge of the nature of sound waves and the properties sound shares with other waves. - Solve problems relating the frequency, wavelength, and velocity of sound. - Relate the physical properties of sound waves to the way we perceive sound. - Define the Doppler shift and identify some of its applications.